Beaver

 The overarching goals of the BRP are to improve human-beaver coexistence, gather a comprehensive understanding of where, when, and how beavers can be utilized to restore ecosystem processes and habitats in California, communicate those findings in clear and meaningful ways, and with that knowledge, effectively utilize beavers as a tool (i.e., nature-based solution) in restoring and conserving habitats and watersheds in California.

-To share more information about the newly created Beaver Restoration Program, CDFW hosted an informational webinar on Thursday, May 25.
+For more information about the newly created Beaver Restoration Program, CDFW hosted an informational webinar on Thursday, May 25, 2023.
 The meeting provided a broad overview of CDFW’s Beaver Restoration Program, including its purpose, objectives, tasks, and timelines.
 Additionally, the meeting addressed the implementation of pilot and future beaver translocation projects, development of a beaver co-existence toolkit, and policy updates, and concluded with a question and answer session.
 Future public workshops will be scheduled to discuss human-beaver coexistence strategies and the process for developing and requesting beaver translocation projects.

-View a recording of the Beaver Restoration Program Informational Meeting (Video).
+View a recording of the Beaver Restoration Program Informational Meeting (YouTube Video)(opens in new tab).